Enekui/company_file_service/README.md

 # Solution
 *Note: I would need to have a bit of more input about the application hosting this service, in order to design the proper dev env so, let's say this is a containerized app and will setup an agile containers based development environment*

-For this case, I would deploy a coulple of kubernetes clusters in order to host

 - Which best practices should be applied while working with a team of 20 developers?